dakujem/toru/readme.md

 $interim = Itera::limit($interim, 1000);
 $array = Itera::toArray($interim);

-// Without the interim variable(s), the reading order of the calls is reversed
+// Without the interim variable(s), the reading order of the calls is reversed,
 // and the whole computation is not exactly legible.
 $array = Itera::toArray(
     Itera::limit(
         Itera::apply(
             Itera::reindex(
-                Itera::filter(
+                Itera::filter( #  <-- this filter is applied first
                     $sequence,
                     fn($i) => 0 == $i % 2,
                 ),